gabricc/typescript-journey/01intro/TypeScriptBasics.md

 let coordinates: Point = { x: 10, y: 20 };
 ```

+Type aliases let you create custom named types.
+This makes the code more readable and maintainable, especially when you reuse complex types throughout your codebase.

 ## Best Practices
 1. Always define types for variables when TypeScript cannot infer them